paul-blankenbaker/spring-boot-examples/spring-boot-logging/README.md

 # Kubernetes (microk8s)

-This section describes how to quickly check that your container will run inside Kurbenetes.
+This section describes how to quickly check that your container will run inside Kubernetes.
 The commands shown assume that you have microk8s installed as your Kubernetes implementation.
 That being said, other than the importing of the container image, the commands shown below use kubectl and should be compatible with other Kubernetes implementations.